-Table 2 presents the results of the logistic regression of the continuous and standardised variable of the democracy score (DEMOC based on Polity IV data set) of the sender and the target of economic sanctions (Model (1)) and an interaction term between the two (Model (2)).29 I also test for potential non-linear relation between the democracy of sender-target dyad and probability of sanctions imposition (Model (3)), and for the role of the US (Model 4) and the impact of security as the issue motivating sanctions imposition (Model (5)).
-In Model (4) and Model (5), I use a three-way interaction model.30 The dependent variable in the regression is imposition of economic sanctions after issuing a threat.
-The control variables follow from the literature on economic peace and effectiveness of (threats of) economic sanctions.
+Table 1 presents the results of the logistic regression of the continuous and standardised variable of the democracy score (DEMOC based on Polity IV data set) of the sender and the target of economic sanctions (Model (1)) and an interaction term between the two (Model (2)).
+I also test for potential non-linear relation between the democracy of sender-target dyad and probability of sanctions imposition (Model (3)), and for the role of the US (Model 4) and the impact of security as the issue motivating sanctions imposition (Model (5)).
+In Model (4) and Model (5), I use a three-way interaction model.

 In Model (1), I show that the level of democracy is positively and significantly related to the prospects of sanction imposition (OR=1.452, p=0.01).
 This supports the public choice theoretical framework for economic sanction of Kaempfer and Lowenberg (1988), who argue that democratic leaders serve broader domestic constituencies and, consequently, are more likely to engage in economic coercion.
 The article finds no evidence for democracies being less likely to receive sanctions, as is also argued by scholars of economic peace, based on the rally-round-the-flag effect found in literature on democratic peace (Mueller, 1970), which suggests that democracies are more resilient and, consequently, less appealing targets of coercion.
-Hence, I accept H2, that democracies are more likely to issue economic sanctions, and I reject H3, that democracies are less likely to be a target of economic sanctions.
+Hence, I accept H2, that democracies are more likely to be a target of economic sanctions.